Blendify/blender-manual/blender_docs/manual/compositing/types/filter/blur_node.rst

 Example
 =======

-An example blend file, in fact the one used to create the image above, `is available here. <http://wiki.blender.org/index.php/Media:Manual-Node-Blur.blend>`__ The .blend file takes one image from the RenderLayer "Blurs" and blurs it while offsetting it (Translate) and then combining it (AlphaOver) to build up the progressive sequence of blurs.
+An example blend-file, in fact the one used to create the image above, `is available here. <http://wiki.blender.org/index.php/Media:Manual-Node-Blur.blend>`__ The blend-file takes one image from the RenderLayer "Blurs" and blurs it while offsetting it (Translate) and then combining it (AlphaOver) to build up the progressive sequence of blurs.
 Play with the Value and Multiply nodes to change the amount of blurring that each algorithm does.